znsoftm/wmiclient/README.md

 I modified its code to be compatible with new gnutls.

-For to get a bunch of binary files, you need to do just as follow: (passwd on ubuntu 18.04)
+For to get a bunch of binary files, you need to do just as follow: (passed on ubuntu 18.04)

 ===================================command lines========================